yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/05-generate-images.md

 2. When prompted, enter a description for an image.
 For example, *A giraffe flying a kite*.

-   >**Note**: If you encounter an issue after enter prompts kindly follow the below steps:
+   >**Note**: If you encounter an issue after entering prompts kindly follow the below steps:

    - Navigate back to **Azure OpenAI Studio**.
 From the top menu bar, turn on the toggle for **Switch to the old version**. click on **Skip** when feedback window prompted.